 Need to share folders with a client, but want to make sure they don’t edit the original files inside?
-With Dropbox, you can share a view-only link to a file or folder and copy it to an email, text or chat.
-You can also choose a Dropbox plan that lets you set an expiry date for the link and password protect it.
+With Dropbox file sharing, you can share a view-only link to a file or folder and copy it to an email, text or chat.
+You can also choose a Dropbox plan that lets you set advanced sharing options, such as a link expiry date and password protection.

-With Dropbox, you can share folders and invite both co-workers and people outside your company.
-Folder permissions allow you to decide whether to let people edit or view the contents.
+With Dropbox, you can share folders and invite both co-workers and specific users outside your company.
+Folder permissions lets you decide whether to let people edit or view the contents.

-Trying to organise your online folders when they live in multiple locations can be an overwhelming and stressful task.
-Dropbox gives you more peace of mind at work with one secure storage space for all your folders and files.
-Know exactly where your work is at all times so you can retrieve and share your folders easily and safely, online or on your desktop.
+Organising and sharing folders when they live in multiple locations can be an overwhelming and stressful task.
+Dropbox gives you peace of mind with one secure storage space for all your folders and files.
+You’ll always know exactly where your work is so you can retrieve and share your folders easily and safely, whether it’s your desktop or online.

 Dropbox gives you one unified solution that lets you see all of your folders and customise their unique sharing permissions.
-You’ll also receive notifications when someone has viewed, edited, moved, or deleted files or folders with our file activity feature.
-And when you create a showcase, you can keep track of who views, downloads, and comments on the work you share.
+You’ll also automatically receive notifications when someone has viewed, edited, moved or deleted files or folders with our file activity feature.
+Dropbox folder sharing help you keep track of your team, streamline your work and be more productive together.

 It’s easy to create and organise folders in Dropbox.
 First, think about how you or your team works with content.
-Ask yourself: what type of folders would you need, and what files would they contain?
+Ask yourself: What type of folders would you need and what files would they contain?
 Once you’ve mapped out your folder structure, simply create a new folder for each grouping in Dropbox.
-Then, set your access permissions and start organising your files into your newly built folder hierarchy.
+Then, set your access permissions and start organising your files into your newly built folder sharing hierarchy.

 Creating a shared folder in Dropbox is simple.
-If the folder you want to share already exists, all you need to do is create a shared link for the folder and then send that link to whomever you’d like to share it with.
+When sharing folders that already exist, all you need to do is create a shared link for the folder and then send that link to whomever you’d like to share it with.
 If the shared folder doesn’t exist, you’ll need to create a new folder in your Dropbox account before you create a shared link.

 For Dropbox Business users wanting to use a team folder, your team’s Dropbox admin will need to create your initial team folder and set up your group’s access permissions.

 Yes, you can control who has access to shared folders in Dropbox.
-Shared links to folders are view only, so you can see and download what’s in the folder but can’t edit anything inside it.
-Dropbox Professional and Business users can password protect links, and Business users can also limit shared link access to their team only.
+Shared links to folders have a view-only permission level, so you can see and download what’s in the folder but can’t edit anything inside it.
+Dropbox Professional and Business users can use advanced sharing options like password protection for links, and Business users can also limit shared link access to specific people only.